 Alternatives

-If the Penn Battalion doesn’t seem like the right surf rod for you, don’t worry because there are plenty of other options out there.
+If the Penn Battalion doesn’t seem like the right surf rod for you, don’t worry because there are plenty of other options.
 First, let’s take a look at the Penn Prevail.
-This rod is a step down from the Battalion in price, but it doesn’t step down too much in features.
+This rod is a step down from the Battalion in price but doesn’t step down too much in features.

-The Prevail still comes in a two-piece graphite composite blank with rubber shrink tube handles.
-It also has aluminum oxide stainless steel guides.
+The Prevail is a two-piece graphite composite blank with rubber shrink tube handles.
+It also has aluminum oxide and stainless steel guides.
 Cutting the price nearly in half is starting to look good.
-For the Complete Penn Prevail Surf Rod review, CLICK HERE.

-If I wanted to stay with the Penn brand and I wanted a slightly nicer rod, maining more sensative and with slightly higher end components such as titanium guides and an EVA backed shrink wrapped handle then I would suggest you take a look at the Penn Carnage II surf rod.
+If I wanted to stay with the Penn brand and I wanted a slightly more excellent rod, more sensitive, and with somewhat higher-end components such as titanium guides and an EVA-backed, shrink-wrapped handle, then I would suggest you take a look at the Penn Carnage II surf rod.

-Our last comparison and one of my favorites is the St. Croix Mojo Surf Spinning Rods.
-These are premium SCII carbon fiber graphite with lightweight zirconium guides and Fuji DPS reel seats and an xwrap cork tape handle.
-St. Croix rods are engineered to last, and we love them here at Salted Angler.
-The price of the St. Croix is about 50% more than the Penn Battalion but we think it is worth it for a hand crafted rod.
+Our last comparison, one of my favorites, is the St. Croix Mojo Surf Spinning Rods.
+These are premium SCII carbon fiber graphite with lightweight zirconium guides, Fuji DPS reel seats, and an xwrap cork tape handle.
+St. Croix rods are engineered to last; we love them here at Salted Angler.
+The price of the St. Croix is about 50% more than that of the Penn Battalion, but we think it is worth it to have a hand-crafted rod.

 In Conclusion

-The main issue I have is that I can’t see a significant difference between the Battalion and the Prevail for the additional price if you are an average person fishing only once or twice a month.
+My main issue is that I can’t see a significant difference between the Battalion and the Prevail for the additional price if you are an average person fishing only once or twice a month.

-While there may not be much difference between the two, the superior Fuji guides and reel seat do make a difference if you fish on a regular basis and are going to be putting the rod through its paces day in and day out.
+While there may not be much difference between the two, the superior Fuji guides and reel seat make a difference if you fish regularly and put the rod through its paces day in and day out.

-In conclusion this is a very good rod for the price and you would not be dissapointed to add it it your fishing arsenal.
+In conclusion, this is a very good rod for the price, and you would not be disappointed to add it to your fishing arsenal.